oppo99/oppo99.github.io/_projects/it-it/6_project.md

 ---
-page_id: project_2
+page_id: project_6
 layout: page
-title: projeto 2
+title: project 6
-description: um projeto com imagem de fundo e comentários do giscus
+description: a project with no image
-img: assets/img/3.jpg
+img:
-importance: 2
+importance: 4
-category: work
+category: fun
-giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.